Last updated: 30 June 2020 | Reading time: 6.5 minutes | Watching time: 8 minutes

 For a bilingual person who speaks and types in two languages, auto-correction might not be helpful, but for those who type in one language, auto-correction is essential.
 To make this Samsung Keyboard vs Gboard a fair comparison, I deleted the personal dictionary and self-learned words.
 Here is the piece of text I’m going to type in both.
 I’ll be making a mistake in each keyword to see if the app can correct it.

 Hi, I was thinking about going to supermarket.
 Would you like me to buy pomegranate?

-Result: From the above video, we can see that both do a good job.
+Result: From the below video, we can see that both do a good job.
 Although Gboard was a little bit more accurate, both will do the job most of the time.

 The next section is about flow typing.
 What is the best way to test that?
 Well, let’s type the same sentences in both.
 Here is what I’m going to type.